 Veteran Resource Center FAQ

 Yes.
-If you plan on using your VA educational benefit or Hazlewood Exemption, you must submit the semester request form on your MySam each semester.
-Once you have registered for the semester and your schedule is finalized, you should submit your request form using your MySam portal.
-If you do not have a link to submit your request, please contact our office at 936-294-1046.
+If you plan on using your VA educational benefit or Hazlewood Exemption, you must submit the semester request form in your MySam each semester.
+If you do not have access to a link to submit your request form, please contact our office at 936-294-1046.

 Do I need a new COE (Certificate of Eligibility) each semester?

-What if I did not use my benefit or exemption for a long semester?
+What if I did not use my military educational benefit during the Fall or Spring term (long semester)?

 How long will it take to process my request?